 - Tires – Cars that travel regularly, even if it is only as far as a few blocks, pick up dust, waste, and soot from the places they go.
 The tires especially can collect dirt, road salt, and oil from the surfaces they drive over.
 When you return home, the tires transfer those materials to your driveway.

 - Spills – Accidental mishaps can also leave debris in your driveway.
-A spill while performing work on your car or home can leave paint and other substances coating your driveway, which will also capture their own dirt and debris if they end up sticky or collecting bacteria.
+A spill while performing work on your car or home can leave paint and other substances coating your driveway, which can damage the driveway’s surface.

-- Weather – Weather and pollution are other unavoidable causes of stains on driveways.
+- Weather – Weather, and pollution are other unavoidable causes of stubborn stains on driveways.
 Moisture from rain and snow soaks into driveways.
 The warm, humid summers we have in West Chester and Philadelphia make a perfect environment for algae to grow, even in concrete.
-And our proximity to many major cities unfortunately means a higher pollution content in the air, which eventually discolors any exterior surface.
+And our proximity to many major cities, unfortunately, means a higher pollution content in the air, which eventually discolors any exterior surface.

 These are only a few of the different sources that can lead to discoloration of your driveway.
-The different types of buildup can also vary considerably, which is why these driveways can both be so difficult to clean, and potentially cause their own health or environmental challenges.
+The different types of buildup can also vary considerably, which is why these driveways can both be so difficult to clean.

-The most common cause of discoloration are carbon deposits from the exhaust, which are notoriously hard to remove without some type of high pressure system.
+The most common cause of discoloration is carbon deposits from the exhaust, which are notoriously hard to remove without some type of high-pressure system.
 Yet it is not the only type of buildup that can occur.
-Other types of buildup that most often cause staining and discoloration on driveways includes:
+Other types of buildup that most often cause staining and discoloration on driveways include: